Tallington: Geography

-From the East Coast Main Line south-east of the village, the parish boundary follows the River Welland to the west, it meets Uffington and crosses the A16 a half-mile west of the village at the point where the pylons cross the road, then skirts the edge of Casewick Park.
+From the East Coast Main Line south-east of the village, the parish boundary follows the River Welland to the west, it meets Uffington and crosses the A1175 a half-mile west of the village at the point where the pylons cross the road, then skirts the edge of Casewick Park.
 It crosses the ECML a half-mile north of the village, and meets Barholm and Stowe.
 It skirts the northern edge of Barholm Lodge, across the north section of Tallington Lakes and meets West Deeping at King Street.
-It follows King Street southwards to the A16, which it follows to the west, around the western edge of West Deeping, to the River Welland, north of Lolham Mill, where it meets the City of Peterborough and the parish of Bainton.
+It follows King Street southwards to the A1175, which it follows to the west, around the western edge of West Deeping, to the River Welland, north of Lolham Mill, where it meets the City of Peterborough and the parish of Bainton.

+The Stamford Canal, opened in 1670, passed Tallington where Tallington Village Lock was located just to the north of the church.
+Remains of bridge piers were uncovered during archaeological excavations carried out in 1998 when a water pipeline running from Tallington to West Deeping was installed.
+No details of the bridge have survived, but the levels suggest that it was probably a movable bridge.
+The canal then passed close to Tallington Mill, a water mill dating from around 1700, to reach Horse Holmes Lock.
+A railway line crossed the tail of the lock, but after the demise of the canal, the line was widened, and the lock is thought to be buried beneath the embankment.

-Local Government
+Local government

-Tallington is served by a Parish Council, two District Councillors who represent Casewick Ward on South Kesteven District Council and a County Councillor representing Deepings West & Rural Division on Lincolnshire County Council.
-The current District Councillors elected in May 2011 and re-elected in 2015 are Kelham Cooke (Con) and Rosemary Trollope-Bellew (Con).
-The Lincolnshire County Councillor elected in 2017 is Rosemary Trollope-Bellew (Con).
+Tallington is served by a parish council, two district councillors who represent Casewick Ward on South Kesteven District Council and a county councillor representing Deepings West & Rural Division on Lincolnshire County Council.
+The district councillors elected in 2023 are Rosemary Trollope-Bellew (Con) and Vanessa Smith (Green).
+The county councillor elected in 2021 is Ashley Baxter (Ind).

 Community

 At the Tallington Lakes Leisure Park, made from gravel pits, is a dry ski slope and water activities with a campsite.
-The parish church is dedicated to St Lawrence and is in the Uffington Group of churches.
+The parish church is dedicated to St Lawrence of Rome and is in the Uffington Group of churches.
+Parts of the Grade I listed church date from the 12th to 15th centuries.
 The village public house is the Whistle Stop next to the railway, formerly the Kesteven Arms.
 The village station closed in 1959.
-The River Welland passes across the south of the village.
+The River Welland and the former Stamford Canal pass across the south of the village.
 The Lincolnshire county boundary is 100 yd to the south.